Mwakashem/Mwakashem/README.md

 - 👋 Hi, I’m @Mwakashem
 - 👀 I’m interested in ...
 Ai/Ml
-- 🌱 I’m currently learning pyhon for Data science
+- 🌱 I’m currently learning python for Data science
 - 💞️ I’m looking to collaborate on Tensorflow.js
 - 📫 How to reach me ...shemmwaka1@gmail.com